Minhao-Zhang/MBTI-Classification/README.md

 ![log.png](./figs/log.png)

 Focusing on the evaluation accuracy, we observe a steady increase, culminating in a value of 0.658.
 This is significantly higher than the baseline, indicating that the method is effective.
-It’s important to note that each epoch here does not represent the full training data but rather a subset of it.
+It's important to note that each epoch here does not represent the full training data but rather a subset of it.
 In total, 28% of the available training data was used to train the model.

 Due to the constraints of my computational resources and the funds allocated to this project, I had to conclude the training at this point, making this more of a feasibility study.
 However, if you're interested in continuing the training, the model is available on [Hugging Face](https://huggingface.co/minhaozhang/Phi-3-mini-4k-instruct-mbti-JP).

 ## Thoughts and Future Work